LittleMonkeyLab/IntroRM/README.md

 # IntroRM
-Repository for an Open Educational Resource Textbook for Y1 Undergraduate Research Methods.
+Repository for an Open Educational Resource Textbook for Y1 Undergraduate psychology Research Methods.